francisceioseph/Python-Graph/README.md

 # Python-Graph
-This is a simples implementation of a graph in python.
+This is a simple implementation of a graph in python.

 You'll need: